Day 1 - UK to Chicago

 Day 21 - Depart San Francisco

 Sadly, all good things must come to an end and today marks the end of your epic Route 66 and California Coast Motorhome holiday.
 If you stayed in a hotel last night, then it is straight off to the airport to catch your flight home.
-If not, you will need to drop your motorhome off at the depot before you make your way to the airport.
+If not, you will need to drop your motorhome off at the depot before you make your way to the airport for your flight home.

-- Add nights in Chicago or San Francisco before or after your motorhome hire, from £43
+- Add extra nights in Chicago or San Francisco

 - Choose to fly Economy, Premium, Business or First Class